antho1404/chat.js/README.md

 with address: the address of your server without protocole and port: the port for the socket by default 1337 but you can change it in **server.js** file

+The chat will be automatically activated/desactivated if your server is up/down

 ### Compiling
 If you need to recompile the assets you can use the following commands
 > For coffee files